wetcircuit/PlayMaker-ProceduralMusicGenerator/README.md

 2. MANIPULATE GENERATIVE COMPOSITIONS
 (interactive and reactive music)

+Exposes many of PMG's functions and variables to PlayMaker state machines.
+You can create evolving compositions beyond PMG's configs limitations, and create game mechanics that interact with the music.

-– Override/Get/Set Groups
+– Override, Get and Set Groups
-– set the odds on GroupChange, ProgressionChange, LeitmotifTheme, KeyChange
+– Set odds on GroupChange, ProgressionChange, LeitmotifTheme, KeyChange
 – suspend Leitmotif notes
 – Create percussion breaks, instrument solos, and alternate arrangements
-– Trigger succession notes picked by the Generator (harmonic notes only)
+– trigger instrument succession notes picked by the Generator (always in harmony)
-– PlayMaker Events for Note Played, New Measure, and Progression Generated
+– State machine events for NotePlayed, NewMeasure, and ProgressionGenerated
-– Synchronize PlayMaker states with the soundtrack's evolution
+– Synchronize PlayMaker states with the soundtrack's evolution, and vice-versa
 – Trigger lights, particles, animations and more!

-3. INSTRUMENTS, SEQUENCERS, and MORE
+3. INSTRUMENTS, SEQUENCERS, and DRUM MACHINES
-(Music toys, Synths, and rhythm machines)
+(Music toys, Synths, and Rhythm boxes)

+PMG's Editer UI is the best app for programming configs, but with these actions you can connect PMG to abstract interfaces, program beat-loops, and trigger instrument samples.
+PMG can feed notes to 3rd-party synths and Midi soundfonts.

 – Free-Play PMG Instruments and Percussion
 – Set Tempo, Key, Scale, and Time Signature
 – Read the current harmonic Chord Progression
-– Edit Leitmotif’s 8-chord progression in real-time, individually or as an array
+– Edit Leitmotif’s 8-progression chords in real-time, individually or as an array
 – Mute and Solo individual instruments
 – Sort Instruments by their custom names, by percussion type, or synth
-– Set the Manual Beats on any Instrument – create a 16-step sequencer or harmonic rhythm machine!
+– Set the ManualBeats on any Instrument
+– create a 16-step sequencer or harmonic rhythm machine!
 – Intercept notes from a specific Instrument and suppress Generator from playing
-– Route notes via PlayMaker to Midi, OSC, Helm Synth, etc
+– Route individual instruments via PlayMaker (to Midi, OSC, Helm Synth, etc)

-4. WHAT IT CAN’T DO
+4. WHAT THESE ACTIONS CAN’T DO
-(PMG features that are not currently supported)
+(PMG features that are not yet supported)

 – Writing/saving Configs
 – Play 'SingleClip' Measures
 – Control AudioMixer Global SFX
 – Control AudioMixer Instrument SFX
+– Control Synth parameters